NextGen Office Four Tips to Help Reduce

 Consider the fee associated with no-shows and cancellations

-• $25–$75 is a typical fee amount per MGMA
+• $25–$75 is a typical fee amount per MGMA - Define what is considered a no-show or cancellation

 • Patients who arrive more than 30 minutes late without notifying practice